emilianoregazzoni/Bellabeat/README.md

 Despite the course recommending using BigQuery, it is not  my favorite tool to deal with so many records.
 At least on my computer, which is not a bad one, the website is so slow.
 I prefer to use MySQL and create the database through the csv files, create the tables, and make the records with some scripts.
 I can create the table and insert the records automatically from .CSV taking some help to build the scripts with the website https://sqlizer.io/
 All the scripts to build the database are in the repository.

 There are the 18 files associated with each .csv, created with https://sqlizer.io/.
 Sqlizer is a pay service if you want to insert so many records like some tables (2.48 million like heartrate_seconds).
 I took it for once.
 Feel free to use the scripts .SQL for your own analysis.

-I made a brief research about the table dailyactivity_merged I do some filters in SQL, and see that all information about daily activities are between 2016-04-12 00:00:00 to 2016-05-12 00:00:00
+I made a brief research about the table dailyactivity
+I do some filters in SQL, and see that all information about daily activities are between
+2016-04-12 00:00:00 to 2016-05-12 00:00:00

 ```SELECT * FROM dailyactivity d